Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

-where $\otimes_{ent}$correspond to the l\textit{ong-range} anti-ferromagnatic-mediated entanglement pairing of holes, $J$ is the superexchange bonding, $\varphi$ is the hole quantum-field operator, $E_{\nabla}^{\left( h\right) }$ is the differential kineic operator for holes corresponding to the parabolic band structure near the top of the hole band, and $\vec{\tau}$ is the Pauli spin matrix operator.
+where $\otimes_{ent}$correspond to the l\textit{ong-range} antiferromagnatic-mediated entanglement pairing of holes, $J$ is the superexchange bonding, $\varphi$ is the hole quantum-field operator, $E_{\nabla}^{\left( h\right) }$ is the differential kinetic operator for holes corresponding to the parabolic band structure near the top of the hole band, and $\vec{\tau}$ is the Pauli spin matrix operator.
 We can also write the field-theoretical full Hamiltonian as,